MicrosoftDocs/win32-pr.it-it/desktop-src/DirectShow/cbaselist-removeheadi.md

 ## <a name="return-value"></a>Valore restituito

-Restituisce un puntatore all'elemento o **null** se l'elenco è vuoto.
+Restituisce un puntatore all'elemento oppure **NULL se** l'elenco è vuoto.

 ## <a name="remarks"></a>Commenti